-The tariff methodology for the period 2021-2024 and future regulations or changes to gas, electricity and/or sewerage tariffs, for example if these are not in line with the European internal energy market (if applicable), may have an adverse effect on the Issuer's and the Guarantors' assigned credit ratings, ability to obtain funding and, hence, on their operational performance.
+Future changes to gas, electricity and/or sewerage tariffs or tariff methodologies, for example if these are not in line with the European internal energy market (if applicable), may have an adverse effect on the Issuer's and the Guarantors' assigned credit ratings, ability to obtain funding and, hence, on their operational performance.

-The revenue and profitability of the Issuer and the Guarantors are to a large extent dependent on a tariff methodology applied during a set tariff period (for electricity and gas distribution this is typically four years), which will drive the financial income which the Issuer and the Guarantors can accumulate in relation to their activities.
+The revenue and profitability of the Issuer and the Guarantors are to a large extent dependent on a tariff methodology applied during a set tariff period (for electricity and gas distribution this is typically 4 years), which will drive the financial income which the Issuer and the Guarantors can accumulate in relation to their activities.

-The competence relating to the grid distribution tariffs for electricity and gas is with the regional regulators.
-In the Flemish Region, the Flemish Regulator of the Electricity and Gas Market (the "VREG") is fully vested with the powers to determine the tariff methodology.
+The competence relating to the grid distribution tariffs for electricity and gas sits with the regional regulators.
+In the Flemish Region, the Flemish Regulator of the Electricity and Gas Market (the "VREG") is fully vested with the powers to determine the tariff methodology and approve the distribution tariffs, including the tariff methodology for the upcoming regulatory period 2025-2028.

-Both the VREG and the Flemish Government are, however, bound by the general principles enshrined in the Third Energy Package4 and (for electricity) the Clean Energy Package (and to extent the proposals become law, the Fit for 55 package), all consisting of a set of EU Directives and Regulations relating to the European internal energy market.
+Both the VREG and the Flemish Government are, however, bound by the general principles enshrined in the Third Energy Package5, (for electricity) the Clean Energy Package (and to extent the proposals become law, the Fit for 55 package and proposed Electricity Market Design reform), all consisting of a set of (amendments to) EU Directives and Regulations relating to the European internal energy market.
 In particular, the VREG needs to bear in mind that the tariff methodology should guarantee the long-term ability of the system to meet reasonable demands for the distribution of electricity and gas.
 In addition, the tariff methodology should allow the Guarantors to ensure the necessary investments in their networks to be carried out in a manner allowing those investments to ensure the viability of the networks.
-Increasingly, tariff legislation places a focus on the facilitation and incentivising of flexibility, demand-response, distributed generation, storage and energy efficiency services, including through aggregation or via energy communities, by providers independent from the DSOs (including non-discriminatory network access for these providers and their customers).
+Increasingly, tariff legislation places a focus on the facilitation and incentivising of flexibility, demand-response, distributed generation, storage and energy efficiency services, including through aggregation or via energy sharing/communities, by providers independent from the DSOs (including non-discriminatory network access for these providers and their customers).